 As a head of business analysis, I have interviewed many business analysts.
 Most are looking to further their careers within their profession.
 In today’s market, the advantage is firmly in the employee’s favour.
 That said, job interviews are still important.
 The first half of the interview might show that the candidate is right for the organisation.
-But, just as importantly, employers need to spend the last half of the interview ensuring that an organisation is right for the candidate.
+But, should the interview go really well, I believe that employers need to spend the last half of the interview convincing interviewees that their organisation is right for the candidate

 Invest in your own professionalism